MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-tax-agent.md

 # required metadata

 title: Value-added tax (VAT) for tax agents
-description: This topic explains how to set up tax agent transactions for Russia.
+description: This topic explains how to set up VAT and perform transactions for tax agent for Russia.
 author: ShylaThompson
 manager: AnnBe
 ms.date: 10/28/2018